 PIL against PM Naarendra Modi movie in Bombay HC

-Mumbai, Mar 26: A PIL has been filed against 'PM Naarendra Modi' movie bsed on the life of Prime Minister Narendra Modi in Bombay High Court on Tuesday.
+Mumbai, Mar 26: A PIL has been filed against 'PM Narendra Modi' movie based on the life of Prime Minister Narendra Modi in Bombay High Court on Tuesday.

 According to reports, the plea seeks removal of the trailer from social media platforms as the petitioner feels that the content may influence voters.